himmAllRight/himmAllRight-source/content/post/getting-an-ipad.md

 a](https://www.youtube.com/watch?v=e7eNq6hTm5E)
 [*greatvalue*](https://www.youtube.com/watch?v=sGkr6Cjr0TI)
 [tablet-device](https://www.youtube.com/watch?v=y3PFt1Y8ZgA) on the market today.
-This was particulary true with the 2018 entry-level iPad, which sold for
-$330 USD, but could often be found on sale for under $300.
+This was particulary true regarding the 2018 entry-level iPad, which sold for $330 USD, but could often be found on sale for under $300.

-Aimed at the education market, the 2018 iPad saw a cpu upgrade, and supprot for the iPad pencil.
-It was also said to have great battery life.
+Aimed at the education market, the 2018 iPad saw a cpu upgrade, and support for the Apple pencil.
 The only con I ran into people reporting was that because it didn't have a laminated screen, there was a bit of a "gap" between it and the glass.
-Dispite the screen problem, this was still the best device I could find in the price range.
+Dispite the screen problem, this was still the best device I could find around that price range.

 #### Why the 10.5" Pro?
 <a href="/img/posts/getting-an-ipad/ipadpro.png"><img alt='iPad 10.5" Pro' src="/img/posts/getting-an-ipad/ipadpro.png" style="max-width: 100%; width: 350px; float: right; margin: 20px 20px 10px 10px;"/></a>

 So... why did I end up with the 10.5" iPad Pro?
 The switch sort of happened last minute the morning I ended up ordering it.
-Basically, my upgrade happened because of two reasons:
+Basically, my upgrade happened because of two factors:

-- **Sale**: The iPad Pro 10.5" had gone on a sale at BestBuy, and the model I would get ended up being $499.
+- **Sale**: The iPad Pro 10.5" had gone on a sale at BestBuy, and the model I would get ended up being $499 (down from $650).
 While this was a bit more expensive, I thought it was still a good deal, and the 2018 iPad wasn't on sale anywhere so it was the full $330.